radon-h2020/radon-datapipeline-plugin/README.md

 http://localhost:8080/RadonDataPipeline/ui/
 ```

+## Documentation

+Online documentation is available at https://datapipeline-plugin.readthedocs.io/

 ## Acknowledgement
 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under Grant Agreement No. 825040 (RADON).